systemd/systemd/docs/CODING_STYLE.md

 - For robustness reasons, destructors should be able to destruct half-initialized objects, too.

-- Error codes are returned as negative `Exxx`. e.g. `return -EINVAL`.
-There are some exceptions: for constructors, it is OK to return `NULL` on OOM.
-For lookup functions, `NULL` is fine too for "not found".

-  Be strict with this.
-When you write a function that can fail due to more than one cause, it *really* should have an `int` as the return value for the error code.

-- Do not bother with error checking whether writing to stdout/stderr worked.

-- Do not log errors from "library" code, only do so from "main program" code.
-(With one exception: it is OK to log with DEBUG level from any code, with the exception of maybe inner loops).

 - Do not issue NSS requests (that includes user name and host name lookups) from PID 1 as this might trigger deadlocks when those lookups involve synchronously talking to services that we would need